wrist mechanics online course featured image

 Breaking 85 in Golf Consistently: A Practical Guide & 8 Proven Tips

-Bookmark this post so you can come back and go through the specifics of each of these steps.
-For now, take a look at the basics of what it takes to break 85.
+Bookmark this post so you can review the specifics of each step later.
+For now, consider the basics of what it takes to break 85:

 • Wrist control will manipulate the clubface, produce better compression, and give you control over ball flight.